 Supervisors shall ensure that all allegations of personnel misconduct are documented and are fully and fairly investigated, and that all personnel who commit misconduct are held accountable.
-The refusal to accept a personnel complaint, discouraging the filing of a complaint, or providing false or misleading information about filing of a complaint, shall be grounds for discipline.
+The refusal to accept a personnel complaint,

 Any Limited English Proficient (LEP) individual who wishes to file a complaint about a deputy or employee shall be provided with a complaint form and informational materials in the appropriate non-English language and/or be provided appropriate translation services in order to file a complaint.
 Personnel can refer to MPP section 3-09/004.00 LIMITED ENGLISH PROFICIENCY AND LANGUAGE ASSISTANCE regarding use of the Language Line Service.